Euro zone bond yields rise, focus on monetary tightening

 By Stefano Rebaudo

-Markets are closed for a holiday in the United States but the implied yield on futures jumped to 1.86% TCc1 after the yield on 10-year Treasury bonds US10YT=RR rose last week to 1.8%, its highest in a year.
+Markets are closed for a holiday in the United States but the implied yield on futures jumped to 1.85% <TNc1> after the yield on 10-year Treasury bonds US10YT=RR rose last week to 1.8%, its highest in a year.

 Speculators' net bearish bets on 10-year futures rose to their largest since February 2020, amid hawkish signals from the Federal Reserve last week that bolstered expectations for a March policy tightening.